jknitey/jknitey.github.io/_posts/2021-10-04-Predicting-Crop-Recommendations-Given-Environmental-Factors[python].md

 ---
 title: Predicting Crop Recommendations Given Environmental Factors [python]
 ---
+Here we will explore a data set to predict which crop you should plant given specific environmental factors using python and scikit learn.
+The factors in the data include, nitrogen, phosphorus, potassium, temperature, humidity, pH, and rainfall.
+There is a total of 22 crops tested and include, lentil, maize, banana, papaya, chickpea,  kidneybeans, jute, cotton, apple, coffee, grapes, mango, rice, mungbean, watermelon, coconut, orange, muskmelon, pigeonpeas, blackgram, mothbeans, and pomegranate.
+We will look at the data and test a handful of machine learning classification models to see how well we can explain the data.

+#### Data Structure
+We can take a quick look at the data to see how it is structured.
 ```
 	N	P	K	temperature	humidity	ph	rainfall	label
 0	90	42	43	20.879744	82.002744	6.502985	202.935536	rice